facebook/openzl/doc/mkdocs/doc/api/names.md

 3. Let OpenZL pick a name.
 Some entry points for creating new graph components let you decline to provide a name.
 In the case that you don't provide one, OpenZL will assign a (possibly not very meaningful) unique name.
-Other entry points don't let you provde a name at all, and instead implicitly name the new object based on the component they enclose / were based on / modify.
+Other entry points don't let you provide a name at all, and instead implicitly name the new object based on the component they enclose / were based on / modify.
    Whether that component had an explicit or base name, OpenZL will name the new component by appending or updating the suffix to create a new unique